When is the OBF?

 There are six restaurants offering a variety of food and non-alcoholic beverages on site.
 These restaurants do NOT accept tokens; most only take cash, although one (Gustav’s) accepts credit cards.

 Is there anything to do besides tasting beer?

 Tasting beer is the focus of the OBF, but there are many other activities as well.
 Joining the breweries are exhibits by homebrewers and breweriana collectors.
 The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for $1.
-Live music is offered all five days.
+Live music is offered all days.
 A souvenir booth sells OBF merchandise (cash or credit accepted) and a handful of beer related vendors sell their wares.

 Can I smoke?

 No. The Portland City Council passed a total smoking ban in city parks in 2015, so smoking is not allowed at the Oregon Brewers Festival.
-This includes both tobacco and marijuana.
+This includes tobacco and marijuana.